adtoniq/adtoniq-ua-nodejs/examples/express/README.md

 # README #
 This is a simple [Express](https://expressjs.com) demo sever.
 The file app.js demonstrates how to integrate Adtoniq.
 This sample page displays sample ads and displays whether you are using an ad blocker.
+Try viewing this example with and without an ad blocker.

 ## Setup ##